telstra/MessagingAPI-SDK-node/README.md

 Retrieve destinations for the free trial.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/freeTrialBnumList>.

-The function `bnum.get` can be used to retrieve registered destinations.
+The function `trialNumber.get` can be used to retrieve registered destinations.
 It takes no arguments.
 It returns the list of phone numbers that have been registered.

 For example: